 Thanks to the porcelain, the primary cooking area doesn’t require seasoning beforehand, and it results in a swift and easy cleanup.

 The cast iron grate and steel build add an extra layer of protection to your gas grill, keeping your grates going for longer.

 As I mentioned before, stainless steel burners and cast iron grates make for wonderful heat distribution.

 Since the grates can hold heat for long periods, the whole cooking surface is affected.

 The stainless steel lid and the porcelain-enameled lid do a great job at keeping the internal temperature at a steady level, allowing the stainless steel grill to be an intense heat zone.

 The lid also comes fully equipped with a cast aluminum center-mounted thermometer.

-This cooking grate enhances the aroma of your food by vaporizing all the oil drippings, sauces, and marinades you put on your meat.
+These cast iron cooking grates enhance the aroma of your food by vaporizing all the oil drippings, sauces, and marinades you put on your meat.